DeepakSirvi/DeepakSirvi/README.md

 🔭 I’m currently working on E-Candidate project

-💬 Ask me about Java, C, Spring, Angular, And Mysql
+💬 Ask me about Java, C, Spring, Angular, Devops And Mysql

 📫 How to reach me? deepaksirvi45@gmail.com